 |August 28th, 2020|

 Digital transformation has made things easier and convenient without a doubt.
 However, with things becoming more open and accessible, there is always a chance for fraudsters and security breaches which make these processes as vulnerable as useful.
 When it comes to payment processing, security holds paramount importance and methods which enhance the overall security are always considered better and more prudent than those that do not have a robust security and authentication protocol.

 One of these improved security measures is embedded in the form of a microprocessor integrated chip (IC) in debit/credit cards.
 This is also known as an EMV (Europay, MasterCard & VISA) chip and substantially increases the security of card transactions.
 Most businesses have upgraded to EMV chip enabled card transactions since 2015, when the technology was doled out for small businesses.
-However, there is still a fair percentage of businesses who that have not yet embraced this change and this could result in significant losses due to frauds and loss of credibility.
+However, there is still a fair percentage of businesses that have not yet embraced this change and this could result in significant losses due to frauds and loss of credibility.
 Not to mention that delaying this change may eventually be more expensive for business owners in terms of payment processing too.

 EMV smart cards are equipped with the functionality to improve user experience and reduce the liability of frauds.
 For merchants who use EMV chip cards, liability for in-store frauds shifts to card issuers and banks, however the same falls upon merchants in case of conventional debit/credit card transactions.
 So far, over 10 billion EMV chip cards are live and the number continues to grow at a rate of 20% each year.

 What is an EMV chip enabled card?